igorskyflyer/npm-scrollend-polyfill/README.md

 <br>

 <p align="center">
-	🛴 A performant JavaScript polyfill for the scrollend Event. ⛸️
+	🛴 A performant and light (&lt; 1KB) JavaScript polyfill for the scrollend Event. ⛸️
 </p>

 <br>